yuisato/Oalg_exome_snps/1_transcriptome_assembly/data/README.txt

 Data: Paired-end Illumina sequences of O. algarvensis metatranscriptome from 12 libraries (6 'oxic' and 6 'anoxic'; see the main document).
-Downloaded from ERS13442267-ERS13442278 in the European Nucleotide Archive (ENA) under accession number PRJEB55913.
+Input data to be downloaded from ERS13442267-ERS13442278 in the European Nucleotide Archive (ENA) under accession number PRJEB55913.